 A third type of attacks are probabilistic attacks.
-In this setting, an attacker can refine some (probabilistic) belief in the values of some confidential attribute from the user after having access to the dataset.
-These attacks are a generalisation of attribute linkage attacks and exploit homogeneity in the released database to improve the knowledge of the attacker by observing the dataset.
-Methods in Section 6.3.3 deal with protection mechanisms against these attacks.
+In this setting, an attacker can refine some (probabilistic) belief in the values of some confidential attribute from the user after having access to

-&lt;sup>118 De Mulder, Y., Danezis, G., Batina, L. and Preneel, B., 2008, October.
+118 De Mulder, Y., Danezis, G., Batina, L. and Preneel, B., 2008, October.
 Identification via location-profiling in GSM networks.
 In Proceedings of the 7th ACM workshop on Privacy in the electronic society (pp. 23-32).